 THE ENTREPRENEUR

-ABOUT COMOE CAPITAL
+CONTRIBUTION OF COMOE CAPITAL

 Her husband, Dr. Jean-Charles Patrick D'ALMEIDA, holds a graduate degree in Gynecology and Obstetrics from Cheick Anta Diop University in Dakar, which he obtained in 1990.
 He has 29 years of experience and has worked in several clinics in Côte d'Ivoire as a temporary gynaecologist-obstetrician.